Prince William Not Happy About Being Handed Newcastle United Soccer Jersey Gift For Prince George

 Prince William, the Duke of Cambridge, was on official business up in Newcastle last week when he was given a gift for his oldest son, Prince George.
 But while the royals are supposed to gracefully accept gifts from the public, he couldn’t help but offer up a slight grimace at this particular present.

-The second in line to the throne is an avid Aston Villa supporter, but the royal fan had handed him a Newcastle United Soccer Jersey for his young heir.
+The second in line to the throne is an avid Aston Villa supporter, but the royal fan had handed him a Newcastle United Soccer jersey for his young heir.

 According to Hello Magazine, the fan had even gone so far as to have Prince George’s name printed on the jersey, along with the number three.

-When William was handed the jersey, he had a joking response for the man.
-“Oh my goodness.
-I don’t know about this.”
 Gracious as ever, the prince still smiled and thanked the man for the gift, adding, “That’s very kind.”

 The Duke of Cambridge is open and honest about his soccer support, explaining that he made a decision on who to support many years ago.